raspberrypilearning/whoopi-cushion/worksheet.md

 ## Test the sound
-That’s the hardware complete, now for the software!
+That’s the hardware complete.
+Now for the software!
 We are going to use Python.
-Don’t worry if you’ve not used it before, just follow the instructions and you will pick it up.
+Don’t worry if you haven't used it before: just follow the instructions and you will pick it up.
-You will be using the command line to type stuff in.
-To do this you will need to open a Terminal window by clicking on the screen-like Terminal icon, three along from the menu button on your desktop:
+You will be using the command line to enter commands.
+To do this you will need to open a terminal window by clicking on the screen-like Terminal icon, three along from the menu button on your desktop.

 1. Connect the speaker to the Raspberry Pi using the sound jack port.
 1. Create a new folder called whoopee by typing the following command in the terminal and pressing **enter** on the keyboard: